pdxparrot/assets/SETUP.md

 * Attach the desired lighting settings
 * Add the scene to the Build Settings
 * Add the scene, by name, to the SceneTester
+* Create an empty GameObject in the scene and add the TestSceneHelper component to it
+  * This script can be extended for more advanced functionality
 * Test levels may be loaded through the debug menu
   * Game.GameStateManager.TestScenes
 * **TODO:** finish this